 - getting all stakeholders to clearly understand how the business succeeds in creating value,

 - to clearly articulate the operational values,

 - to energize and motivate others regarding this transition and

 - to make tough yes-no decisions, sometimes on imperfect data.

-The key with any business growth strategy is to have a clear plan and to be deliberate.
+The key to any business growth strategy is to have a clear plan and to be deliberate.
 From a coaching perspective, I believe a growing business must have the following 5 aspects in place:

 1. Establish your niche or customer value proposition.